The Buffrs Book

 When called with a command argument, it will provide specific help for that command.

-flags is equivalent to invoking this command.
+Passing the -h or --help flags is equivalent to invoking this command.

 Examples